Fix the Low Disk Space Issue in Exchange Server Database

 If your database gets dismounted automatically, then you should first check the size of the database to understand the reason.
 If the database has reached to its maximum size, then you can either increase the size limit of the database.

-How to increase the size of Exchange Server Database?
+How to increase the size of the Exchange Server Database?

-You can increase the size of an Exchange Servers using the GUID (Globally Unique Identifier) of the database.
+You can increase the size of an Exchange Server using the GUID (Globally Unique Identifier) of the database.
 Here is the process;

 1. First step requires you to get the value of GUID of the database using the following cmdlet in the Exchange Management Shell;